MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 ### Enable applications for interactive browser authentication

 Perform the following steps to enable the application to authenticate through the interactive browser flow.
 (These steps also work for [device code authentication](#device-code-authentication) described later.)
+Following this process is necessary only if using `InteractiveBrowserCredential` in your code.

 1. On the [Azure portal](https://portal.azure.com), navigate to Azure Active Directory and select **App registrations** on the left-hand menu.
 1. Select the registration for your app, then select **Authentication**.